Skip to content

 Embedded Applicability: Low

-• Depends on stdout and filesystem abstraction layers; bare-metal environments typically have no standard output
+• Relies on the OS and filesystem abstraction layer; bare-metal environments typically lack standard output.

-• Suitable for embedded Linux host-side tools and test framework log output
+• Suitable for logging in embedded Linux host tools or test frameworks.

-• The formatting engine has significant Flash overhead; not recommended for extremely resource-constrained devices
+• The formatting engine incurs significant Flash overhead; it is not recommended for resource-constrained devices.

 Compiler Support